Highlights of Kyoto

 Depart from the pier and drive inland toward Kyoto, an immensely historical city renowned for spectacular architecture, which includes thousands of Buddhist temples and Shinto shrines.
 Upon arrival,you'll have an exterior visit of Kyoto's most famous landmark, Kinkakuji Temple (Golden Pavilion).
 Built by Shogun Ashikaga Yoshimitsu as a villa in 1397, the three-story home was converted to a temple by Yoshimitsu's son.
 The Golden Pavilion follows the Shinden style of the Heian Period by being positioned at the edge of a tranquil pond.
 The three-story Chinese-influenced Golden Pavilion has delicately curving roofs, with the walls and eaves of the second and third stories covered in shimmering gold leaf.
 View the exterior of the pavilion and walk through the peaceful gardens, marveling at the mirror reflection of the temple on the still pond.

-More history awaits you at nearby Nijo Castle, a fortification of cypress wood built in 1603 as the residence of the Tokugawa clan.
+After a stop for lunch at a local Japanese restaurant, you'll head fro Nijo Castle where more history awaits.
+This impressive fortification made of cypress wood was built in 1603 as the residence of the Tokugawa clan.
 An esteemed UNESCO World Heritage site, the castle is protected by a moat, stone walls, and ingenious nightingale floors, which chirp like a bird when walked upon to alert the guards of potential intruders.

 Despite its defensive elements, the castle was primarily a home.
 It's adorned with wooden carvings, artistically painted sliding doors and expansive tatami rooms, decorated in the traditional style at the time.
 After touring Nijo Castle, you'll return to the pier in Osaka.